ClusterWS/cWS/README.md

       * options?: { binary?: boolean, compress?: boolean }
       * cb?: function
       *
-      * binary or string type detected automatically except
+      * message type is detected automatically except
       * if you force string type with `{ binary: false }` */
     socket.send(message, options, cb);

     /**
-      * 'ping' method is used to manually send ping to the client */ socket.ping();
+      * 'ping' method is to to manually send ping to the client */ socket.ping();

     /**
-      * 'terminate' method is used to kill connection (usually to remove dead sockets) */ socket.terminate();
+      * 'terminate' method is to force close connection (usually to remove dead sockets) */ socket.terminate();

     /**
-      * 'close' method is used close connection clean way
+      * 'close' method is to close connection in clean / correct way
       *
       * code: number (close code)
       * reason: string (the reason to close this socket)